"live+microogranisms"

 Isolated from sewage, human intestines, and urinary tract infections.
 Spreading colonies are seen on agar growth medium.

-Expand 2 Items
+Expand 2 item

-Expand 9 Items
+Expand 9 item

-Ward's® Live Streptococcus agalactiae Culture - PATHOGEN
+Ward's® Live Salmonella typhimurium, Ames Test Strain Culture - PATHOGEN

 Ward's® Live Escherichia coli (non-muccoid) Culture